Engagements - AI product build for founders: one senior engineer, one outcome, weekly shipped increments

 - Do you train models or do ML research?

-- No — we build the product around your model, not the model itself.
-Bring a provider API (OpenAI, Anthropic, others) or your own weights, and we build the streaming UI, RAG pipeline, gateway, metering, and billing that turn it into something people can use and pay for.
+- No — this is AI product development, not model development.
+Bring a provider API (OpenAI, Anthropic, others) or your own weights, and we build the streaming UI, RAG pipeline, gateway, evals, metering, and billing that turn it into something people can use and pay for.
 The research stays yours.

 - Can you build a RAG pipeline on our own documents?

-- Yes — that's a core part of this build.
+- Yes — a RAG product build is one of the most common shapes this takes.
 Ingestion, chunking, embeddings, a pgvector store, retrieval with reranking, and citations back to the source so answers are grounded and traceable.
-We tune retrieval against your real documents during the build so quality is measured, not assumed.
+We tune retrieval against your real documents during the build and hold it to an eval set, so quality is measured, not assumed.

 - How do you keep inference costs from blowing up?